International Student Financial Aid

-If you’re not a citizen of the United Sates and do not have a Permanent Resident Card and number issued by the United States Department of Homeland Security, you must apply for need-based financial aid as an international student.
+If you’re not a citizen of the United States or do not have a Permanent Resident Card and number issued by the United States Department of Homeland Security, you must apply for need-based financial aid as an international student.

 Please note that all students, including international students, who receive scholarships in excess of tuition, fees, books and supplies are subject to U.S. federal income tax withholding by Harvey Mudd and are required to file a U.S. federal income tax return.
 We make every effort to assist international students with the additional financial obligation of U.S. taxes.

 If you do not apply for or do not receive financial aid as a first-year international student, you will not be considered for financial aid in future years at Harvey Mudd.
-If you are awarded need-based financial aid, your financial need will be reassessed annually; however, your maximum annual award will be limited to the amount granted in the first year at Harvey Mudd.
-Thus, if costs increase while you are attending Harvey Mudd, your family should expect to contribute more toward your educational costs as you progress in grade level.
-The number of awards and the maximum awards are set annually based upon available funding.
+If you are awarded need-based financial aid, your financial need will be reassessed annually.